protesilaos/protesilaos.github.io/_posts/2017/2017-06-04-emu-reflection-paper.md

 subtitle: "The EMU must become a state"
 excerpt: "The paper on the deepening of the Economic and Monetary Union is good.
 Next up are reforms on democracy, macroeconomics, and finance."
 date: 2017-06-04
-theme: "future-europe"
 permalink: /emu-reform-reflection-paper/
 ---
-On May 31, 2017 the European Commission published its third reflection paper about the future of the integration process.[^EUReflectionPapers] This one concerns the reform of the Economic and Monetary Union.[^EMUReflectionPaper] Overall, it is a decent piece of work, one that combines constructive self-criticism, factual accuracy, and pragmatic suggestions for the way forward.
+On May 31, 2017 the European Commission published its third reflection paper about the future of the integration process.
+This one concerns the reform of the Economic and Monetary Union.[^EMUReflectionPaper] Overall, it is a decent piece of work, one that combines constructive self-criticism, factual accuracy, and pragmatic suggestions for the way forward.
 The Commission has recognised the shortcomings of the initial EMU setup, has internalised the relevant debates on past mistakes and future prospects, and is showing willingness to act.

 While an official document, the reflection paper on EMU reform, reads like an independent analysis of the state of play and of the potential states of affairs.[^NoteOnSimilarAnalyses] That is a great positive, for it does not commit the fallacy of withdrawing the EU level from scrutiny.
 Indeed, reform can only be made possible first by recognising the problems and their source, then by figuring out the best course of action for the promotion of the general good.